DevExpress/testcafe/docs/articles/documentation/recipes/using-page-model.md

     this.submitButton = Selector('#submit-button');
     ```

-3. Declare an async function in the `Page` class.
+3. Declare an [asynchronous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) in the `Page` class.
 This function uses the test controller to perform several actions on the tested page: enter the developer name and click the Submit button.

     ```js
-    async submitName(name) {
+    async submitName (name) {
         await t
             .typeText(this.nameInput, name)
             .click(this.submitButton);